 - Beginning August 1, but no later than the Priority Scholarship Deadline (see the Admissions Office for specific date), the student applies to Creighton University.
 FACHEX is typically awarded only to incoming first-year students.

 - After admission decisions have been made, the Creighton Admissions Office will inform the student of whether or not he/she will be offered a FACHEX award.
 FACHEX decisions are typically made after March 1.
+If student accepts award, Creighton University will charge the student an administrative fee of $1,250 per semester.

 - Students awarded FACHEX must maintain at least a 2.3 grade point average at Creighton University and their parent must continue to be eligible for this benefit at the participating institution.